 Teachers thrive on routine.
 Which is great during the school year because we’re sure to be in the right room, at the right time, most of the time… But there’s a word in that previous sentence that you need to break free of.

 Get outside of four walls!
 Don’t replace your classroom, the school library and staffroom with your own lounge room these holidays.
 Give yourself the gift of experiencing something more!

 If you get stuck for ideas when someone tells you “get outside and do something” Red Balloon is the perfect place to start!
-Sure, Red Balloon feels a little like a “gift” website – that you’d usually treat someone else to an experience they’d never organize for themselves.
+Sure, Red Balloon feels a little like a “gift” website – that you’d usually treat someone else to an experience they’d never organise for themselves.
 Therein lies the challenge for you.
-Choose something YOU would never organize for YOURSELF!!!
+Choose something YOU would never organise for YOURSELF!!!

 Or, even better, take a look at Red Balloon’s Christmas Deals for Two and split the cost with another teacher friend who really needs to get out!